Craig Busch: Zion Wildlife Gardens

 In 2007, Busch was convicted in the Whangarei District Court of assaulting his former partner Karen Greybrook in 2005.
 Greybrook sustained a cut to her head, a fractured vertebra and bruising.
-Greybrook died from unrelated complications during September 2011 in Australia, where she had resided for some years after the assault.

 In November 2008, Busch was dismissed from Zion Wildlife Park.
 In the years that followed, Busch and his mother Patricia battled in court over ownership of the park and its assets.